Agoric/documentation/main/javascript-modifications/lockdown.md

 `errorTaming` does not affect the `Error` constructor's safety.
-After calling `lockdown`, the tamed `Error` constructor in the start compartment follows ocap rules.
+After calling `lockdown`, the tamed `Error` constructor in the start compartment follows OCap rules.
 Under v8 it emulates most of the magic powers of the v8 `Error` constructor&mdash;those consistent with the discourse level of the proposed `getStack`.
 In all cases, the `Error` constructor shared by all other compartments is both safe and powerless.